NIS2: Working towards compliance with Cyberday (3/3)

 Linked requirements in NIS2: 21.2-4

-As NIS2 brings along numerous requirements for organizations, it can be difficult to stay up to date with all of them.
-Cyberday helps you document and manage risks easily.
+Cyberday helps you document and manage risks efficiently and stay up to date with any potential changes.
 Identifying risks in Cyberday works with the help of our automated cyber security risk identification when activating information security tasks or simply by risk identification through incident or change handling.
 You will create a documentation list of all of the risks in Cyberday directly, so you can treat and follow them later on as well.

 Read more about risk management tools in Cyberday from our blog: Information security risk management in Cyberday: Identifying risks, evaluation, treatment and closure